 Notice that in addition here preserves finite products. (because by the discussion at completion of a module – monoidalness the underlying preserves all small (∞,1)-colimits and because by this propositioninite coproducts in are computed in the underlying .

 We discuss here arithmetic fracturing on chain complexes of modules.
 Under the stable Dold-Kan correspondence this is a special case of prop.
 8, but this special case has a longer tradition in the literature – often called Greenlees-May duality due to (Greenlees-May 92) – and we point to these original proofs.

 The transformation exhibits as a co-reflective -category, hence as an idempotent -comonad.

-First of all, by our simplifying assumption that is generated by a single element the running assumption of “weak proregularity” in (Porta-Shaul-Yekutieli 10, def.3.21) is trivially satisfied.
+First of all, by our simplifying assumption that is generated by a single regular element, the running assumption of “weak proregularity” in (Porta-Shaul-Yekutieli 10, def.3.21) is satisfied.